Object-Oriented Programming

 Full overview

-Graduate-level Software Design (CS342 in many US catalogues, U of T CSC301, ETH Zurich Software Architecture, IIT Delhi COL333) moves to Spring Boot microservices with JPA persistence and JUnit Mockito test coverage above 80%.
-Concurrent Programming at the senior level (CS380 in the US, U of T CSC367, NUS CS3210, KAIST CS431, Cambridge Concurrent and Distributed Systems) introduces ExecutorService, ReentrantLock, and the java.util.concurrent package against deadlock-prone problem sets where the autograder runs each test 100 times to surface intermittent races.
-Our Java tutors deliver code that compiles with Google Java Style Guide formatting, passes the course-specific JUnit harness on the first submission, and ships with UML class diagrams for any design exceeding 200 lines.
+A software design course moves to Spring Boot microservices, JPA persistence with Hibernate, and JUnit Mockito test coverage above 80%.
+A concurrent programming course introduces ExecutorService, ReentrantLock, the happens-before relation, and the java.util.concurrent package against deadlock-prone problem sets where the autograder runs each test 100 times to surface intermittent races.
+Our Java tutors deliver code that compiles with Google Java Style Guide formatting, passes the grading harness on the first submission, and ships with UML class diagrams for any design exceeding 200 lines.

-The assessment landscape splits roughly 70-30 between implementation projects (graded by Gradescope, CodeGrade, or institution-local autograders against held-out JUnit suites) and written exams that test design pattern application and concurrency invariants.
-Both halves reward the same skill: thinking about object collaboration at one level of abstraction higher than the code itself.
-The CSHH bench for Java draws on tutors with depth in either JVM internals (Marcus Weber, EPFL Lausanne MS, ex-trading-desk systems engineer) or algorithmic Java with JUnit (Sarah Chen, Georgia Tech PhD, graph algorithms specialist).
+The assessment split runs roughly 70-30 between implementation projects graded against held-out JUnit suites and written exams that test design pattern application and concurrency invariants.
+Both halves reward one skill: reasoning about object collaboration one level of abstraction above the code.
+The CSHH bench for Java pairs verified CS graduates with JVM internals depth (class loading, JIT, G1GC tuning) and algorithmic Java specialists who annotate Big-O on every method.

 Where Students Get Stuck